LaViRA: Language-Vision-Robot Actions Translation for Zero-Shot Vision Language Navigation in Continuous Environments: Simulation Experiments

-We compare LaViRA with a range of existing methods on the VLN-CE benchmark.
-As detailed in Table~\ref{tab:main_results}, our method sets a new state-of-the-art for zero-shot VLN-CE.
+We compare LaViRA with existing methods on the VLN-CE benchmark.
+As shown in Table~\ref{tab:main_results}, our method sets a new state-of-the-art for zero-shot VLN-CE.

-The LaViRA variant using Gemini-2.5-Pro as the high-level planner achieves a SR of 38.3\% and an SPL of 28.3\%.
-This represents a significant improvement over the previous leading zero-shot method, InstructNav~\cite{long2024instructnav}, with a 7.3-point gain in SR and a 4.3-point gain in SPL.
-Furthermore, the low standard deviations across multiple runs underscore the robustness and stability of our framework, a key advantage in real-world applications where consistency is critical.
-Notably, our framework's performance surpasses even supervised methods in SR, underscoring the powerful reasoning and generalization capabilities unlocked by our hierarchical decomposition.
-The GPT-4o variant of LaViRA also shows strong and stable results.
-These findings validate our central hypothesis: by decomposing the navigation task and leveraging the advanced reasoning of MLLMs, we can achieve superior and robust zero-shot performance without relying on a pre-trained waypoint predictor.
+The Gemini-2.5-Pro variant achieves SR of 38.3\% and SPL of 28.3\%, improving over the prior best zero-shot method InstructNav~\cite{long2024instructnav} by 7.3 points in SR and 4.3 points in SPL.
+Low standard deviations across runs highlight the framework’s robustness and stability, a key advantage for real-world applications.
+Notably, LaViRA surpasses supervised methods in SR, demonstrating the power of our hierarchical decomposition and MLLM reasoning.
+The GPT-4o variant also delivers strong, stable results.
+These findings validate our central hypothesis: decomposing the navigation task and leveraging advanced MLLM reasoning enables superior zero-shot performance without any pre-trained waypoint predictor.